uswds/uswds-site/_components/utilities/overview.md

 They also make it possible to make element-specific overrides without writing high specificity variants into component CSS.

-USWDS provides useful default set of utilities that developers can extended and modify in their project's `_project-utilities-settings.scss` file (see Utility settings) to suit your project's needs and their development preferences.
+USWDS provides useful default set of utilities that developers can extended and modify in their project's `_uswds-theme-utilities.scss` file (see Utility settings) to suit your project's needs and their development preferences.

 ## Utility naming